-In the 1930s, there was a high number of successful child actors and actresses in Hollywood, including Jackie Cooper, Freddie Bartholomew and Johnny Sheffield, while two of them, Shirley Temple and Jane Withers, even became some the decade’s leading box-office attractions.
-Additionally, there were also several other child actors who were less frequently in the spotlight, but who nonetheless and for various reasons were able to pursue a quite unique and notable career in films as well.
+In the 1930s, several child actors and actresses worked in Hollywood, including Jackie Cooper, Freddie Bartholomew, and Johnny Sheffield.
+At the same time, two of them, Shirley Temple and Jane Withers, even became some of the decade’s leading box office attractions.
+Additionally, several others were less frequent in the spotlight, but they nonetheless, and for various reasons, were able to pursue a unique and notable career in films as well.
 One of them is Cora Sue Collins.

 I must have had a very common face.
-In this Freudian era when I was young, I played everybody as a child.
-I guess they could make me up to look like anyone (laughs).
+In this Freudian era, when I was young, I played everybody as a child.
+I guess they could make me up to look like anyone [laughs].
 Yet I hope they weren’t paying me for nothing.
-Movies were incredibly magical to me back then: all little girls want to play dress up and there I was in an industry where I was being dressed by the most famous costume designers.
-I was being made-up by the most famous make-up men and hairdressers, I was being taught by the most famous choreographers and was permitted to play with the most famous movie stars.
+Movies were incredibly magical to me back then: all little girls want to play dress up, and there I was in an industry where I was being dressed by the most famous costume designers.
+I was made-up by the most famous make-up men and hairdressers; I was taught by the most famous choreographers, and was permitted to play with the most famous movie stars.
 It was every little girl’s dream, so it was totally magical.
-But it was also hard work back then, at times I worked six days a week.
+But it was also hard work back then; at times, I worked six days a week.
 Children were permitted three hours a day that they didn’t have to work.
-Sometimes they had to be on the lot at five o’clock in the morning and had to work until late in the evening, that shows you how resilient children are.
-I would be in front of the camera, and then the assistant director would say, ‘All right, Cora Sue, you go to your dressing room and take a fifteen minute nap!’
+Sometimes they had to be on the lot at five o’clock in the morning and had to work until late in the evening.
+That shows you how resilient children are.
+I would be in front of the camera, and then the assistant director would say, ‘All right, Cora Sue, you go to your dressing room and take a fifteen-minute nap!’
 This would be fifteen minutes taken out of those three hours that I was permitted to rest a day, and even to this day, I can still take a nap like that.

 Although working for and at different studios, you were also under contract at MGM.
 Do you remember what kind of contract it was?

 No, I don’t.
-I do remember going to court, not to sue MGM or anything, but in those days things had to be very legal, particularly when children were under contract.
+I do remember going to court, not to sue MGM or anything, but in those days, things had to be very legal, particularly when children were under contract.
 It was much more than just signing a paper.
-However, we were also like cattle, it was as though we were owned, we had no rights whatsoever.
-They told us how to dress, they told us who we could meet, they practically told us with whom we could speak.
+However, we were also like cattle; it was as though we were owned.
+We had no rights whatsoever.
+They told us how to dress.
+They told us who we could meet, they practically told us with whom we could speak.
 When you were under contract, you were their property.
 Yet, despite its disadvantages, it was also an advantage for me.
 One, Mr. Mayer was very interested in his players.
 If they had a special talent, he would foster that more than anything else, so when I was studying, he gave me the most wonderful teachers.
-He was a very demanding head of studio, not always benevolent, and it is not the life I would want my children to live.
-My daughters did have opportunities at MGM – we were coming out of mass one day and we ran into Eddie Mannix, one of the heads of the studio.
-One of my daughters ran down the stairs in front of the church ahead of me and he put his hand out on top of her head and said, ‘Are you Cora Sue’s daughter?’
+He was a very demanding head of the studio, not always benevolent, and it is not the life I would want my children to live.
+My daughters did have opportunities at MGM—we were coming out of mass one day, and we ran into Eddie Mannix, one of the heads of the studio.
+One of my daughters ran down the stairs in front of the church ahead of me, and he put his hand out on top of her head and said, ‘Are you Cora Sue’s daughter?’
 She said, ‘Yes.’
-Then he saw me and he said, ‘Will you bring her to the studio tomorrow?’
-If my children, when they were grownups and had finished college, had travelled around the world and knew what they really wanted to do with their lives, if they wanted to become actors then, that would be their choice, but not as children.
+Then he saw me, and he said, ‘Will you bring her to the studio tomorrow?’
+If my children, when they were grownups and had finished college, had traveled around the world and knew what they really wanted to do with their lives, if they wanted to become actors then, that would be their choice, but not as children.
 There are too many disadvantages.
 So I made up some wild stories that their father wouldn’t let them work, etc., which he would have been as opposed to had he known about it anyway.
 It is an interesting life for a child, but it is not a childhood.
-You have very little peer companionship, because the only children in your school are those who are working.
+You have very little peer companionship because the only children in your school are those who are working.
 They can be ten years older than you.
-Those of us who were friends, were very close friends, and I never noticed nor recall any rivalry or jealousy among us.
+Those of us who were friends were very close friends, and I never noticed nor recalled any rivalry or jealousy among us.
 It was really very nice.
 And many of us are still very close.
-Perhaps now child actors have a childhood, because they don’t have to work those long hours, but still it’s not a childhood I would recommend, it’s a bizarre childhood.
-That’s why I think I got married very young, immediately had three children and then did all the things I hadn’t been able to do as a little girl myself.
+Perhaps now child actors have a childhood because they don’t have to work those long hours, but still it’s not a childhood I would recommend.
+It’s a bizarre childhood.
+That’s why I think I got married very young, immediately had three children, and then did all the things I hadn’t been able to do as a little girl myself.
 We did everything together, and that’s also the reason why I never resumed my acting career.
-I did have opportunities – I did a Broadway show called ‘Junior Miss’, I had opportunities to do theater, television and more film, but I have my life and I like it.
-I enjoy recalling my childhood, but that’s really like yesterday’s newspaper: you wrap the trash in it.
+I did have opportunities—I did a Broadway show called ‘Junior Miss,’ I had opportunities to do theater, television, and more film, but I have my life, and I like it.
+I enjoy recalling my childhood, but that’s really like yesterday’s newspaper—you wrap the trash in it.

 What is your life like now?
 What do you do these days?

-I do a lot of good works, I work a great deal for medical charity and sit on the boards of three hospitals.
+I do a lot of good works.
+I work a great deal for medical charity, and I sit on the boards of three hospitals.
 I never miss a board meeting, and it is very gratifying to me.
-I got involved for the first time with charity work when I had my seventh birthday party which was given to me by Louis B. Mayer.
-It was a joint birthday party, because our birthdays were on the very same day, along with May Robson.
+I got involved for the first time with charity work when I had my seventh birthday party, which was given to me by Louis B. Mayer.
+It was a joint birthday party because our birthdays were on the very same day, along with [actress] May Robson.
 Every star, every director, every producer on the lot, they were all invited to this party and I must have received four hundred or five hundred gifts.
 My mother told me, ‘You may select five gifts.’
-Eventually she let me select seven, and all the other gifts were given to the LA County Orphanage.
-So the studio put all of those gifts together, still wrapped with a gift card, we went secretaries to the Orphanage and we let the orphans open the gifts, let them keep the wrappings, keep the cards, but the secretaries wrote down what gifts had been given by whom, so I was able to write them ‘thank you’ notes.
-Anyway, from then on, I have been involved in charity work and it touches my heart.
-I did the same thing with my children, I brought them up the same way.
+Eventually, she let me select seven, and all the other gifts were given to the LA County Orphanage.
+So the studio put all of those gifts together, still wrapped with a gift card, we sent secretaries to the Orphanage, and we let the orphans open the gifts, let them keep the wrappings, keep the cards, but the secretaries wrote down what gifts had been given by whom, so I was able to write them thank you notes.
+Anyway, from then on, I have been involved in charity work, and it touches my heart.
+I did the same thing with my children; I brought them up the same way.
 From the time they were very little, we would work for charitable endeavors, and they’re still very involved in it.
 I believe we must pay our dues.
 If we live in a city or a country, we should work for it.
 They give us a great deal, so we owe it to them.
 I have four fantastic grandchildren now, so it’s an entirely different life, but still, I do appreciate my childhood.
-For years I wouldn’t even talk about it or attend any events, until [our mutual friend and deceased Hollywood casting agent] Marvin Paige convinced me to do so.
-So I once did a personal appearance for the celebration of David O. Selznick’s hundredth birthday.
+For years, I wouldn’t even talk about it or attend any events until [mutual friend and deceased Hollywood casting agent] Marvin Paige convinced me to do so.
+So I once did a personal appearance for the celebration of David O. Selznick’s hundredth birthday [in 2002].
 When they called me, they asked me if I could be here on such and such date.
 I said, ‘But David’s dead, what’s there to celebrate?’
-They wanted to run “The Adventures of Tom Sawyer” and wanted to interview me, because there’s so few of us left that were in that film.
-I went over, and I really enjoyed it.
+They wanted to run “The Adventures of Tom Sawyer” and wanted to interview me because there’s so few of us left that were in that film.
+I went over and I really enjoyed it.
 That was the first time I made a personal appearance since I was sixteen years old.
-Then I went to a photograph signing for former movie stars and it was great fun!
-It was marvellous seeing all these fans who remembered me from those films.
-It was very flattering and I enjoyed it tremendously.
+Then I went to a photograph signing for former movie stars, and it was great fun!
+It was marvelous seeing all these fans who remembered me from those films.
+It was very flattering, and I enjoyed it tremendously.

-The films I loved the most, include “Queen Christina”, not only because I was playing a queen – a child’s dream to play a queen – but because of the advantage of getting to know Greta Garbo as well as I did, and Rouben Mamoulian who was fabulous.
-The first film I did, made at Universal with Slim Summerville and ZaSu Pitts, “The Unexpected Father”, , was great fun; I played a little waif obtained by some bootlegger who put me in a baby carriage – even though I was about four years old and not a baby – to cover for illegal bottles of alcohol.
-My first film at MGM was “Smilin’ Through” [1932, with Norma Shearer, Fredric March and Leslie Howard, with Miss Collins playing the Norma Shearer character as a child], that was when I met Lionel Barrymore and a lot of stars at MGM.
-He became a very close friend, later on I also did a radio show with him for about a year, with a story about a grandfather and a granddaughter.
-And “The Adventures of Tom Sawyer” was great fun, because there were a lot of children, I had more peer companionship.
+The films I loved the most include “Queen Christina,” not only because I was playing a queen—a child’s dream to play a queen—but because of the advantage of getting to know Greta Garbo as well as I did, and Rouben Mamoulian who was fabulous.
+The first film I did, made at Universal with Slim Summerville and ZaSu Pitts, “The Unexpected Father,” , was great fun.
+I played a little waif obtained by some bootlegger who put me in a baby carriage—even though I was about four years old and not a baby—to cover for illegal bottles of alcohol.
+My first film at MGM was “Smilin’ Through” [1932, with Norma Shearer, Fredric March, and Leslie Howard, with Miss Collins playing Norma Shearer’s character as a child].
+That was when I met Lionel Barrymore and a lot of stars at MGM.
+He became a very close friend; later on, I also did a radio show with him for about a year, with a story about a grandfather and a granddaughter.
+And “The Adventures of Tom Sawyer” was great fun because there were a lot of children, I had more peer companionship.
 Apart from that, I had the distinction of being Peter Lorre’s child patient in “Mad Love” , his American screen debut.

-You have travelled the world over and over ever since, and you divide your time between Beverly Hills and Paris?
+You have traveled the world over and over ever since, and now you divide your time between Beverly Hills and Paris?

 What do you think of today’s actors in general?

-Film actors today have such exposure to the public and when they say something, people think that it’s gospel, that it’s etched in granite.
-Just because someone has written a book, that doesn’t mean he’s qualified to write that book, he may not even know what he’s talking about.
+Film actors today have such exposure to the public, and when they say something, people think that it’s gospel, that it’s etched in granite.
+Just because someone has written a book, that doesn’t mean he’s qualified to write that book.
+He may not even know what he’s talking about.
 But living in Europe almost half of the time, I have the benefit of listening to many political views that we don’t hear as strongly over here.
-Newspapers often write what the leadership wants to read and television projects what the viewers want to see and hear.
-In Europe I find more freedom – we have freedom of the press, but I read more in French papers than I read in American papers.
-When [former French President François] Mitterand was in office, he had an affair with a lady, they’d write a few lines and then they’d forget about it, because a person’s personal life – whether it is a politician or someone like you or me – is something private.
+Newspapers often write what the leadership wants to read, and television projects what the viewers want to see and hear.
+In Europe, I find more freedom—we have freedom of the press, but I read more in French papers than I read in American papers.
+When [former French President] Mitterand was in office, he had an affair with a lady; they’d write a few lines, and then they’d forget about it because a person’s personal life—whether it is a politician or someone like you or me—is something private.
 So I am extremely fortunate to live half of the time in France and half of the time in the US.
 I get the best of both worlds.

-What’s your secret to do so many things on so many different levels?
+What’s your secret to doing so many things on so many different levels?

 Beverly Hills, California